friendly-bits/geoip-shell/INSTALLATION.md

 The autodetection code should, in most cases, detect correct LAN subnets.
 However, it is up to you to verify that it's done its job correctly.

-One way to do that is by typing in 'c' to confirm and once installation completes, verifying that you can still access to the machine from LAN (note that if you have an active connection to that machine, for example through SSH, it will likely continue to work until disconnection even if whitelisting of LAN subnets did not work out correctly).
+One way to do that is by typing in 'c' to confirm and once installation completes, verifying that you can still access the machine from LAN (note that if you have an active connection to that machine, for example through SSH, it will likely continue to work until disconnection even if autodetection of LAN subnets did not work out correctly).
 Of course, this is risky in cases where you do not have physical access to the machine.

-Another way to do that is by checking which ip address you need to access the machine from, and then verifying that said ip address is included in of the autodetected subnets.
+Another way to do that is by checking which ip address you need to access the machine from, and then verifying that said ip address is included in one of the autodetected subnets.
 For example, if your other machine's ip is `192.168.1.5` and one of the autodetected subnets is `192.168.1.0/24` then you will want to check that `192.168.1.5` is included in subnet `192.168.1.0/24`.
 Provided you don't know how to make this calculation manually, you can use the `grepcidr` tool this way:
 `echo "192.168.1.1" | grepcidr "192.168.1.0/24"`

+The syntax to check in multiple subnets (note the double quotes):
+`echo "[ip]" | grepcidr "[subnet1] [subnet2] ... [subnetN]"`

+(also works for ipv6 addresses)

 If the ip address is in range, grepcidr will print it, otherwise it will not.
 (you may need to install grepcidr using your distribution's package manager)